ColtonRandall/Java-SwingUI-BloggingSite/README.md

 Users that wish to update or edit their profile, they can simply click on the 'Edit Profile'.
 Submitting the new information will UPDATE the database with the user's new information. <br>

 <strong style="font-size:20px">Are there any special setup instructions:</strong> <br>
-- added uuid package to auth-routes.js to enable authentication of user when loggin in and registering (npm install uuid)
+- added uuid package to auth-routes.js to enable authentication of user when logging in and registering (npm install uuid)
 - added a custom handlebar to convert HTML back to text when we display the recipe information via handlebars : <br>
 const Handlebars = require("handlebars"); <br>
     Handlebars.registerHelper('encodeMyString',function(inputData){ <br>